 This EXACT language must be included in your constitution.

-“A student organization is ineligible for CIO status when the organization restricts its membership, programs, or activities on the basis of age, color, disability, marital status, national or ethnic origin, political affiliation, race, religion, sex (including pregnancy), sexual orientation, veteran status or family medical or genetic information.
-Notwithstanding these requirements, a CIO may petition to restrict its membership based on an ability to perform the activities related to the organization’s purpose by filing a written request with the Office of the Dean of Students.
+“A student organization is ineligible for CIO status when the organization restricts its membership, programs, or activities on the basis of age, color, disability, gender identity, marital status, national or ethnic origin, political affiliation, race, religion, sex (including pregnancy), sexual orientation, veteran status, and family and genetic information.
+Notwithstanding these requirements, a CIO may petition to restrict its membership based on gender (e.g. all-male or all-female a cappella groups) or an ability to perform the activities related to the organization’s purpose by filing a written request with the Office of the Dean of Students.
 In evaluating any such requests, the University will look not merely to the constitution of an organization but to its actual practices and operations.”